survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 `removeNote(noteId)` goes through `LaneStore` data.
 If it finds a note by id, it will get rid of it.
-After that we have a clean slate, and we can add a note to a lane.
+After that, we have a clean slate, and we can add a note to a lane.
 This change allows us to drop `detachFromLane` from the system entirely, but I'll leave that up to you.

 Now we have a Kanban table that is actually useful!
 We can create new lanes and notes, and edit and remove them.
 In addition we can move notes around.
 Mission accomplished!

 ## Conclusion

-In this chapter you saw how to implement drag and drop for our little application.
+In this chapter, you saw how to implement drag and drop for our little application.
 You can model sorting for lanes using the same technique.
-First you mark the lanes to be draggable and droppable, then you sort out their ids, and finally you'll add some logic to make it all work together.
+First, you mark the lanes to be draggable and droppable, then you sort out their ids, and finally, you'll add some logic to make it all work together.
 It should be considerably simpler than what we did with notes.

 I encourage you to expand the application.
 The current implementation should work just as a starting point for something greater.
 Besides extending the DnD implementation, you can try adding more data to the system.

-In the next chapter we'll set up a production level build for our application.
+In the next chapter, we'll set up a production level build for our application.
 You can use the same techniques in your own projects.